junemedia/oceanup.com/wp-content/plugins/disqus-recent-comments-widget/readme.txt

 Not currently, but if you'd like to put together a translation for us, please do!
 We'll happily give you credit in the release notes.

 == Changelog ==

+= 1.2 =

+* Added a relative time option in each individual widget's settings
+* Added caching, the plugin will now retrieve comments once a minute instead of every page load (props to everyone who helped out on this)
+* Tested on WordPress 4.0

 = 1.1.2 =